Carnoustie: Football

 Carnoustie is home to the junior football club Carnoustie Panmure F.C.
 Formed in 1936, they are nicknamed the Gowfers due to the town's well-established links to the sport of golf ("gowf" in Scots).
 They play at Laing Park, to which they moved in 2004, having previously played at Westfield Park.

 The club received significant investment in the late 1990s, which has allowed them to emerge as one of the stronger Tayside clubs participating in the East Region.
 The pinnacle of their achievements was winning the Scottish Junior Cup in 2004.

 The club plays in the Scottish Junior Football Association's East Region Premier League.

 Carnoustie Panmure Youth FC, formed in 1979, is one of the biggest youth football clubs in the Tayside area, running football teams for boys from 9s to Under 19s level in the Dundee & District Youth Football Association league.
 In 2012 the club formed a Football Academy for boys & girls aged 5 to 8 years.

-Carnoustie is also represented by two amateur teams, Carnoustie YM and FC Boukir.
+Carnoustie is represented by amateur football team Craws Nest.

 In 2012 the main football clubs in Carnoustie came together to form Carnoustie Panmure FC as Scottish Charitable Incorporated Organisation.
 The current members are Carnoustie Panmure FC, Carnoustie YM AFC, Carnoustie Panmure Youth FC and Monifieth Ladies FC.
 The aim of the SCIO is to develop the Player Pathway and to provide better facilities for football in the area.
 In 2013 the joint club became the first to receive the Scottish FA Legacy Club Award in the SFA East Region.